decaobr/CoronaChartboostPlugin/README.md

 The Chartboost plugin for Corona SDK allows you to show static interstitials, video interstitials and rewarded videos in your Corona based apps.

+Note for iOS / Xcode developers:
+• This plugin has 32/64 bit support.
-Tested to be fully compatible with iOS 8.
+• Compatible with iOS 6 through iOS 8.

 **Enterprise users:**
 You can find pre-compiled binaries in the "enterprise-binaries" folder.